cypress-io/cypress-documentation/source/guides/testing-strategies/auth0-authentication.md

 export default appAuth0
 ```

-Below is our test to login as a user via [Auth0][auth0], complete the onboarding process and logout.
+Below is our test to login as a user via {% url "Auth0" https://auth0.com %}, complete the onboarding process and logout.

-Note: The [runnable version of this test](https://github.com/cypress-io/cypress-realworld-app/blob/develop/cypress/tests/ui-auth-providers/auth0.spec.ts) is in the [Cypress Real World App](https://github.com/cypress-io/cypress-realworld-app).

 ```jsx
 import { isMobile } from '../../support/utils'